cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/initialization-guide.md

     outlined in the [Hardware and Software Prerequisites](./pre-reqs.md) page and that you have already pulled and verified that you can run the BioNeMo container as outlined in the [Access and Startup](./access-startup.md) page.

-At this point, you have successfully launched and entered the Docker container.
-This section will guide you through common `docker run` options to start the container, the layout of the container, and downloading pre-trained model weights.
+At this point, you have successfully launched and run the Docker container.
+This section will guide you through setting up your host machine environment, explain helpful `docker run` options, and suggest Docker commands for various common workflows.

 ## Setting Up Your Host Machine Environment